 As an expat, you might need authorization to work in London or another British city.
-Learn how to go about working in the UK legally and successfully.
+Learn how to go getting a UK work visa so you can work legally and successfully.

-Your right to work in the UK as a foreigner currently depends on where you are traveling from as well as what type of work you are looking to carry out.
-If you are coming to the UK for employment purposes, you may well need a UK work visa as well as a job offer in order to take up employment.
+Your right to work in the UK depends on where you travel from as well as what type of work you want to do.
+You may well need a UK work visa as well as a job offer in order to take up employment.

-The UK is currently an EU member state, meaning that citizens from other EU/EFTA states have the freedom to travel to and work in the UK.
+The UK is currently an EU member state.
+This means that citizens from other EU/EFTA states have the freedom to travel to and work in the UK.
 However, following the Brexit vote in 2016, the situation for EU/EFTA nationals is likely to change by 2019.

 For non-EU/EFTA nationals, the United Kingdom created a UK immigration points-based assessment.
 This controls the flow of workers from non-EU/EFTA countries as part of a managed migration process.
 Immigration is a heated topic; recent governments tightened regulations, including penalizing employers and landlords who don’t carry out sufficient checks.
 Recent changes to UK work visas include increasing salary thresholds and language requirements, as well as closing some of the work visa categories.

-This guide to working in the UK will cover:
+This guide to working in the UK covers topics such as:

 - Can I work in the UK?

 - Relocating to work in London or another area of the country